lharr076/EC2-Deploy-Walkthrough/steps.md

   <p align="center">
     <a href="https://imgur.com/bdSY4QZ"><img src="https://i.imgur.com/bdSY4QZ.png" title="source: imgur.com" /></a>
   <br />
-  The local user needed to have AWS CLI installed so I installed it by simply downloading it from here https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html and next configuring my IAM creds in prep for Terraform.(Not displayed) As I navigated      through the AWS config, I did have to input my default region which in my case is US-EAST-1.
+  The local user needed to have AWS CLI installed so I installed it by simply downloading it from here https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html and next configuring my IAM creds in prep for Terraform.(Not displayed) As I navigated      through AWS configure, I did have to input my default region which in my case is US-EAST-1.
    <p align=""center>
   <br />
   <br />